 Double the resolution → ~4× the pixels → ~4× the file size Double the fps → ~2× the file size Both → ~8× the file size

 "Couldn't I just always pick the highest settings my drive can handle, to avoid regret?"
-Reasonable thought—but in real-world workplace recording, max settings tend to create more problems than they prevent.
+Reasonable thought — but in real-world workplace recording, max settings tend to create more problems than they prevent.

-| Settings | File Size per Hour | Day-to-Day Feel |
+| Settings | File size per hour | Day-to-day feel |

 |---|---|---|